benjaminpatrickevans/ConvGP/README.md

 ![Example Tree](res/images/example-tree.png "A sample solution for the JAFFE dataset")

-A breakdown of the archotecture is given below, a structure is enforced using strongly typed genetic programming.
+A breakdown of the architecture is given below, a structure is enforced using strongly typed genetic programming.

 ![Example Architecture](res/images/tier.png "Example tree demonstranting the architecture")

-Future work will look at propagting gradients back through the tree, as seen with Convoultional neural networks as gradient descent still appears to be the most promising approach to filter/kernel weights learning.
+Future work will look at propagating gradients back through the tree, rather than evolving the filters, as gradient descent still appears to be the most promising approach to filter/kernel weights learning (demonstrated with convnets).